 Regulation 47-1103.
-Communal Outdoor Dining Areas.
+Communal Outdoor Dining Areas To Promote Social Distancing.

 Basis and Purpose.
-The statutory authority for this regulation includes, but is not limited to, subsections 44-3-103(11.5), 44-3-202(1)(b), 44-3-202(2)(a)(I)(A), 44-3-202(2)(a)(I)(F), 44-3-202(2)(a)(I)(M), 44-3-202(2)(a)(I)(R), 44-3-912(6), and 24-4-104(4)(a), C.R.S.
-The purpose of this regulation is to address requirements for the operation of communal outdoor dining areas.
+The statutory authority for this regulation includes, but is not limited to, subsections 44-3-103(11.5), 44-3-202(1)(b), 44-3-202(2)(a)(I)(A), 44-3-202(2)(a)(I)(F), 44-3-202(2)(a)(I)(L), 44-3-202(2)(a)(I)(R), 44-3-202(2)(a)

-- A. No licensee shall sell or serve alcohol beverages in a communal outdoor dining area unless - 1.
+- A. No licensee shall sell or serve alcohol beverages in a communal outdoor dining area unless For purposes of this Regulation 47-1103, "Communal Outdoor Dining Area" means an outdoor space used for food and alcohol beverage service by two or more on-premises liquor licensees, including approved sales room licensees, operating in accordance with an applicable public health order issued in response to COVID-19. - No licensee shall sell or serve alcohol beverages in a communal outdoor dining area unless the state and local licensing authorities have approved a temporary modification of licensed premises pursuant to Regulation 47-302(F) that includes the communal outdoor dining area.
 The licensee obtains a permit from the state licensing authority and pays the permitting fee established in regulation 47-506; and - 2.
-The state and local licensing authorities have approved both attaching the license to the communal outdoor dining area and a modification of licensed premises pursuant to Regulation 47-302 that includes the communal outdoor dining area. - 3.
-A retail food establishment that does not have a liquor license may also serve food in a communal outdoor dining area approved under this regulation 47-1103. - B. A communal outdoor dining area must be within 1000 feet of the permanent licensed premises of each of the licensees associated with the communal outdoor dining area.
-This distance shall be computed by direct measurement from the nearest property line of the land used for the communal outdoor dining area to the nearest portion of the building in which the permanent licensed premises is located, using a route of direct pedestrian access. - C. If allowed by the local licensing authority, all licensees who wish to be associated with a communal outdoor dining area may submit a joint application to modify their licensed premises to include the communal outdoor dining area.
-Each licensee is responsible for paying the modification of the licensed premises fee set forth in Regulation 47-506. - D. All licensees associated with a communal outdoor dining area pursuant to this Regulation 47-1103 must adopt and agree to a security and control plan for the communal outdoor dining area that is approved by the state and local licensing authorities.
+The state and local licensing authorities have approved both attaching the license to the communal outdoor dining area and a modification of licensed premises pursuant to Regulation 47-302 that includes the communal outdoor dining area.
+A licensee shall cease selling or serving alcohol beverages in a communal outdoor dining area once the approved temporary modification of licensed premises expires or Executive Order D 2021 100-or a subsequent order extending Executive Order D 2021 100-expires, whichever occurs first. - 3.
+A retail food establishment that does not have a liquor license may also serve food in a communal outdoor dining area approved under this regulation 47-1103.
+Licensees selling or serving alcohol beverages in an approved communal outdoor dining area in compliance with the requirements of this Regulation 47-1103 are not subject to the restrictions in Regulation 47-302(F)(1)(b) and (d). - A retail food establishment that does not have a liquor license may also serve food in a communal outdoor dining area approved under this regulation 47-1103. - B. A communal outdoor dining area must be within 1000 feet of the permanent licensed premises of each of the licensees associated with the communal outdoor dining area.
+This distance shall be computed by direct measurement from the nearest property line of the land used for the communal outdoor dining area to the nearest portion of the building in which the permanent licensed premises is located, using a route of direct pedestrian access. - C. If allowed by the local licensing authority, all licensees who wish to be associated with a communal outdoor dining area may submit a joint application to temporarily modify their licensed premises to include the communal outdoor dining area.
+Each licensee is responsible for paying the modification of the licensed premises fee set forth in Regulation 47-506.
+See also Regulation 47-302(F)(2). - D. All licensees associated with a communal outdoor dining area pursuant to this Regulation 47-1103 must adopt and agree to a security and control plan for the communal outdoor dining area that is approved by the state and local licensing authorities.
 The security and control plan shall ensure: